Plays

 Buddha's Birthday

 Pamela's husband would like her to go on anxiety medication.
 Her niece becomes enlightened.
-Raccoons set fire to the house.
+Raccoons invade the house.

 Metadata

-Two psychologists studying human behavior run experiments on social media.
-At first it's fun to study who likes and shares cute cat videos, but when they're assigned to create a new political action group, things take a dark turn.
+Two psychologists studying human behavior run experiments on social media, but when they're assigned to create a new political action group, things take a dark turn.

 Neukom Award finalist, 2019